 So overall Moto G5 is an absolutely great device with some amazing specs and features.
-But with rooting you can surely make this device more better.
-By rooting and flashing a custom recovery like Clockworkmod (CWM) or TWRP, you’ll not only be able to gain system access on the phone but also do a whole lot of customization.
-In this article we’ll discuss some easy steps on how to root and install latest TWRP v3.1.1-0 recovery on Motorola Moto G5 (cedric) smartphone.
+But with rooting you can surely make this device better.
+By rooting and flashing custom recoveries like Clockworkmod (CWM) or TWRP, you’ll not only be able to gain system access on the phone but also do a whole lot of customization.

 - It is recommended to charge your Moto G5 up to 60% so that there won’t be any interruption.

-- Backup your contacts, apps, messages, notes, call logs etc. for safety.
-You can use any backup app from Play Store for doing so.
+- Backup your contacts, apps, messages, notes, call logs, etc. for safety.

-Step 2: Also download the TWRP.img file on your computer.
-Copy this .img file to the location C:\Program Files\Minimal ADB and Fastboot folder (where you’ve installed the adb and fastboot).
+- Also, download the TWRP file on your computer.
+Copy this .img file to the location C:\Program Files\Minimal ADB and Fastboot folder (where you’ve installed the ADB and Fastboot).

-Step 4: Using the USB cable connect your Moto G5 to computer.
+- Using the USB cable connect your Moto G5 to the computer.

-Step 6: Now to ensure that your Moto G5 is successfully connected to your computer or not, type the following commands in the command window and press enter:
+- Now to ensure that your phone is successfully connected to your computer or not, type the following commands in the command window and press enter:

 adb reboot bootloader

-As soon as you press enter key, your Moto G5 will boot into fastboot mode as shown below:
+- As soon as you press enter key, your Moto G5 will boot into Fastboot mode.

-Some random number along with ‘List of devices attached’ message will prove that fastboot is functional.
+- Some random numbers along with the ‘List of devices attached’ message will prove that Fastboot is functional.

 fastboot flash recovery twrp.img